-What really sets Lens Distortions apart from other apps that offer similar effects is that all of the effects filters are created from actual photos of those same elements.
+What really sets Lens Distortions apart is that all of its iPhone filters are created from actual photos of those same elements.

 All of the effects are derived from optically-captured elements, including actual sunlight (Light Hits collection), haze (Fog collection), fragments of glass (Legacy collection), as well as a unique “Shimmer” collection.

 This “organic” nature of the effects is obvious right from the start.
 While some other apps feature similar effects, when compared side-by-side with the effects in Lens Distortions, the other apps can look more artificial and less natural.

 Lens Distortions is FREE to download and comes with a selection of each of the above named collections, with the option to purchase each full collection via an in-app purchase of $2.99 each.
 The complete Legacy collection is included at no charge with the app itself.

 The app is very easy to use because it wasn’t developed to be an all-in-one editing suite.
 It does only one thing (add lens/light effects to your photos), but it does it amazingly well.

 Honestly, I feel that some developers try too hard to make their apps do everything, which can often water down the app and make it more confusing to use.
 By limiting the functionality of Lens Distortions in this manner, the developers have created an app that is a pleasure to use.